 Policymakers should also examine budgetary decisions which impact on those in low-paid or part-time jobs, traditionally areas dominated by female staff.

 Fewer female role models and a propensity for women to be more reticent when asking for a pay rise can be mitigated by men mentoring women.

-The IZA World of Labor website provides hard facts on further related issues: Nina Smith writes on gender quotas on boards of directors and their short-term economic challenges.
+IZA World of Labor provides further content on related issues: Nina Smith writes on gender quotas on boards of directors and their short-term economic challenges.
 Ghazala Azmat studies the evidence on the economic performance of gender diversity in decision-making teams.

 A fast rise in economic performance should not be expected.

 This blog was originally published by Klaus F. Zimmermann on LinkedIn with the title: What to do on Women's Equality Day?

 We recognize that IZA World of Labor articles may prompt discussion and possibly controversy.
 Opinion pieces, such as the one above, capture ideas and debates concisely, and anchor them with real-world examples.
 Opinions stated here do not necessarily reflect those of the IZA.